blinksh/blink/README.md

 # Additions:

-This fork also contains a subset of GNU coreutils, so you can add / remove files, list them, etc.
+This fork also contains a subset of shell utilities, so you can add / remove files, list them, etc.

 Specifically, the commands available are:

-cd ln ls cp  mv rm mkdir rmdir touch pwd setenv env printenv id groups realpath uname
+ls, touch, cp, rm, ln, mv, mkdir, rmdir, du, chksum, chmod, chflags, chgrp, stat, cd setenv

-You will need to compile coreutils using the XCode project (blink/coreutils-8.27/coreutils/coreutils.xcodeproj
+You will need to compile the framework blink/file_cmds-264.50.1/file_cmds_ios/file_cmds_ios.xcodeproj using XCode project (not  blink/file_cmds-264.50.1/file_cmds.xcodeproj which is for the OSX version of the commands).

-It creates a static library (coreutils.Framework), which you will have to copy in the blink/Frameworks directory.
-You also need to copy coreutils/coreutils.h to the blink/Frameworks directory.
+It creates a static library (file_cmds_ios.framework), which you will have to copy in the blink/Frameworks directory.
+You also need to copy file_cmds_ios/file_cmds_ios.h to the blink/Frameworks directory.

 Since you are sideloading, you can also compile VimIOS (https://github.com/larki/VimIOS) and create an "App group" so Vim and Blink have access to the same directory.